MicrosoftDocs/cross-device/project-rome-docs/iOS/how-to-guides/index.md

+---
+title: Project Rome for iOS (preview release)
+description:  Using an iOS device to expand your UWP app with Project Rome.
+keywords: microsoft, windows, project rome, how-to iOS, how-to iPhone
+---

 # Project Rome for iOS (preview release)

 Currently, Project Rome is implemented for iOS-client-to-Windows-host scenarios.
 You will need an iOS app development IDE and an iOS device or emulator to use this feature.